Daniel-KM/Omeka-S-module-Vips/README.md

 ### Vips as default thumbnailer

-If you installed vips, you can use it as a [default thumbnailer] for Omeka.
+When the module is enabled, the [default thumbnailer] is automatically set to Vips, when the extension php-vips is available, or VipsCli.

 The main interest to use Vips as thumbnailer is not only the performance, but the possibility to center on the region of interest when cropping the image to get the square thumbnails.
 Just set it in the file "config/local.config.php" at the root of Omeka:

 ```php
     'thumbnails' => [